Mariquita Tennant

-Mariquita Dorotea Francesca Tennant born Mariquita Dorotea Francesca Eroles (1 November 1811 – 21 February 1860) was a Spanish born social reformer.
-She opened her house and started to help abused women around Windsor in the UK.
+Mariquita Dorotea Francesca Tennant born Mariquita Dorotea Francesca Eroles (1 November 1811 – 21 February 1860) was a Spanish-born social reformer.
+She opened her house and started to help abused women around Windsor in England.

 Life

 Tennant was born in Barcelona in 1811.
 She was the eldest daughter of Don Antonio Eroles and Sancho de Cal Tirs of the Pla de Sant Tirs.
-Her father was commander of the Miquelets de Organyà between 1821 and 1823 and, under the command of Francisco Espoz y Mina, who at the time, Captain General of Catalonia, fought the royalist troops in support of Ferdinand VII of Spain.
+Her father was commander of the Miquelets of Organyà between 1821 and 1823 during the Trienio Liberal and, under the command of Francisco Espoz y Mina, who at the time, was Captain General of Catalonia, fought the royalist troops supporting Ferdinand VII of Spain.
 When the general was forced into exile in London in late 1823, Antonio Eroles followed him with his wife and four children: Mariquita, Isidro, Antonio and Rosa.